fabriziosalmi/free-tekno.com/README.md

 ## Goals

-- Radio schedule must be delegated to the best users
+- Radio schedule must be delegated to the best producers
-- Radio library tools can be easily improved
+- Media library tools can be easily improved
-- Video stream library can be easily improved
-- YouTube channel may have monetization enabled @ 4000vH/y (currently: 1650vH/y)
+- YouTube channel traffic/subscribers increase
-- Websites ROI can be improved
+- Websites ROI increase
-- Partnerships with product owners
-- Partnerships with artists
+- Product / Artists partnerships

 ## Features

-- no account needed to access music library
+- no account to listen tracks, albums
+- playlists, downloads and favs for users
 - unlimited upload space for artists
-- upload to telegram group without any account
-- tracks, albums and playlists support
-- waveform timed comments
-- support all audio file types when uploading
+- multiple upload support (any audio file type)
+- waveform timed commenting system
-- desktop UI for producers, responsive for supporters
+- responsive UI
+- send tracks via Telegram
-- all tracks are automatically converted to video and uploaded to YouTube to get more audience and copy checks
+- all tracks auto-converted to video and uploaded to YouTube (more audience)
+- automatic bpm detection for all tracks
+- automatic qrcode image for all track